MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

+---
+title: How to prepare for a Moodle migration
+description: Learn how to prepare for a Moodle migration.
+author: TBD
+ms.author: TBD
+ms.date: 11/06/2020
+ms.topic: conceptual
+ms.service: cloud-adoption-framework
+ms.subservice: scenarios
+---

+# How to prepare for a Moodle migration

-## **Pre-Migration:**
+## Pre-migration tasks

-- Data Export from on-premises to Azure involves the following tasks.
+Exporting data from on-premises to Azure involves the following tasks:

 - Install Azure CLI.
 - Create Subscription.
 - Create Resource Group.
 - Create Storage Account.
-    -   Backup of on-premises data.
+- Back up on-premises data.
 - Download and install AzCopy.
-    -   Copy Archive file to Blob storage.
+- Copy archive files to Blob.

--   **Data Export from on-premises to Azure Cloud:**
-    -   **Install Azure CLI**
+## **Install Azure CLI**
         -   Install Azure CLI on a host inside the on-premises infrastructure for all Azure related tasks.
             ```bash
             curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash